Last updated: May 29, 2026

 About Roger Carroll and MortgageOntario.ca

-Quick Answer: MortgageOntario.ca is the website of Roger Carroll, Mortgage Broker with Real Mortgage Associates Inc. Real Mortgage Associates is part of The Mortgage Centre network.
-This page explains who Roger is, how those business relationships fit together, and what kinds of mortgage situations he helps Ontario clients with.
+Quick answer: MortgageOntario.ca is the consumer-facing website of Roger Carroll, an Ontario Mortgage Broker with Real Mortgage Associates Inc. This page explains who Roger is, how the brokerage relationship works, and how Ontario clients can review practical mortgage options before making a decision.

-When people visit an About page on a mortgage site, they usually want a simple answer: who am I dealing with, what do they actually do, and can they explain my options clearly?
+When someone visits an About page on a mortgage website, they usually want a clear answer to a simple question: who am I dealing with, what do they actually do, and can they explain my options in a way that makes sense?

 Who is Roger Carroll?